 - Cycling power off and on again.

-Rheem heat pumps may not show you an error code, but the monitor may display a flashing light.
+Rheem heat pumps may not display an error code, but the monitor may display a flashing light.
 What does it mean?
-It depends on how it’s flashing!
+It depends on how it’s flashing rocket mobile!
 The meaning of the particular flashing you’re seeing can easily be checked in the owner’s guide, and if you can’t easily remedy the situation, a service call is inevitable.

-Luckily, you’ve run across an issue with your gas Rheem hot water system that is very easily to fix.
-It’s just a matter of turning the main gas supply knob to the off position, and then walking away for a few minutes so any residual gas can flow itself out of the system.
+Luckily, you’ve run across an issue with your gas Rheem hot water system that is very quick to fix.
+It’s just a matter of turning the main gas supply knob to the off position and then walking away for a few minutes so any residual gas can flow out of the system.
 When you get back, turn the knob to the pilot position, push it all the way in, hold it for up to 30 seconds, and then start pressing the igniter button until you hear or see the re-lighting occur.
-Hold the knob down for a little longer so make sure the flame remains lit.
+Hold the knob down for a bit longer, making sure the flame remains lit.
 That’s it!

-Slightly inconsistent hot water temperature from your continuous flow heater is simply a common feature of the technology, but if the problem is really noticeable then read on.
-What could be happening is that any water-saving measures you have in place – flow restrictors, or water-saving taps – may be tricking your Rheem into thinking there’s no particular need to heat it.
+Slightly inconsistent hot water temperature from your continuous-flow heater is a common feature of the technology, but if the problem is noticeable, read on.
+What could be happening is that any water-saving measures you have in place – flow restrictors or water-saving taps – may be tricking your Rheem into thinking there’s no particular need to heat it.
 But that’s easily fixed by asking a local Melbourne plumber about increasing your hot water flow rate.

-When you’re hot water isn’t hot enough, you could be dealing with a faulty tempering valve that will need to be fixed.
-But what if the water is actually too hot?
-This is actually the job of the tempering valve to regulate, as your water should be no higher than about 60 C. Also possible is that the thermostat needs to be turned down a little, which is quite easy to do yourself with a gas tank system.
+When your hot water isn’t hot enough, you could be dealing with a faulty tempering valve that must be fixed.
+But what if the water is too hot?
+This is the job of the tempering valve to regulate, as your water should be no higher than 60 C. Also possible is that the thermostat needs to be turned down a little, which is relatively easy to do with a gas tank system.

 Unfortunately, you may have more issues than that with your Rheem – and we’re sorry to hear about it.
-But here at Ezy-Plumb, we don’t just recommend you “install a Rheem”, we do it ourselves all over the entire Melbourne region and beyond.
-Not just that, we love servicing, maintaining and repairing them too, thanks to our hardest-working hot water system repair experts who are standing by to get your Rheem back up and singing asap.
+But here at Ezy-Plumb, we don’t just recommend you “install a Rheem”; we do it ourselves all over the entire Melbourne region and beyond.
+Not just that, we love servicing, maintaining and repairing them, too, thanks to our hardest-working hot water system repair experts standing by to get your Rheem back up and singing asap.
 Need Ezy-Plumb’s help with your Rheem?
 Get in touch today.